nmartinezmunoz/Truck-cleaning-and-the-risk-of-PRRSV-transmission-epidemiological-model/README.md

 ## Key Features

 - **Data Analysis:** Explore and analyze datasets, descriptive statistics, and the compute of the shortest road paths between the premises and estimate the distances travelled for movements.
-- **Social Network Analysis:** Investigate the network structure of pig farm truck movements to identify key influencers in disease spread.
 - **Epidemiological Model:** Develop and simulate an epidemiological model to assess the probability of disease transmission within the pig farm network.

 ## Getting Started